barbatus/angular2/README.md

 bootstrap(Demo);
 ````

-Besides core components, other well-known Angular2 modules such as `angular2/forms`, `angular2/di` etc including `angular2/router` are also
-available for importing.
+Besides core components, `angular2/router` is also available for importing.

 ### TypeScript